Training

 Xavier St-Denis

 Bilingual, face-to-face training.
 This intensive day will enable you to master the advanced STATA programming techniques essential to the analysis of massive longitudinal and administrative data.
-On the program: use of macros, loops, programs and matrices, formatting and manipulation of longitudinal data, production of descriptive results.
+On the program: using macros, loops, programs and matrices, formatting and manipulating longitudinal data, producing descriptive results.
 Ideal preparatory training for administrative data analysis.
-Prerequisites: Previous knowledge of STATA. *This activity does not include an introduction to STATA.

 Registration links: